Cele-stine/alx-low_level_programming/0x08-recursion/README.md

 this function returns x to the power if y the base cases being that if y is zero -1 is printed and if y is equal to 0 then 1 is printed the recursive case muntipies x with the result of recusively calling _pow_recursion with x and y - 1 untill the base case is reached
+5-srqrt
+this function finds the natural squre root of a number the base case being that if the number is 0 then -1 is printed and if the result squared is grater than the number -1 is printed the recusive case being if the result being increased by 1 until the point where the square of the result becomes equal to the number that the recursion stops